Helen Young, Biology

 Andrea Olsen, Dance

 To accompany her new book The Place of Dance: A Somatic Guide to Dancing and Dance Making, Professor of Dance Andrea Olsen lectured and performed this spring at Smith College, Wesleyan University, and the University of California at Santa Barbara.
-She also collaborated with colleagues John Elder and Nukhet Kardam on a new course at the Monterey Institute of International Studies, Communicating Social Change, which focuses on intercultural communication through moving, writing, and speaking.
+She also collaborated with colleagues John Elder and Nukhet Kardam on a new course at the Middlebury Institute of International Studies at Monterey (MIIS), Communicating Social Change, which focuses on intercultural communication through moving, writing, and speaking.

 Dan Brayton, English